Maine State Route 26: Sabbathday Lake/Shaker Village bypass

-Southern terminus

-There is discrepancy between the signed and administrative southern termini of SR 26 in Portland.
-The signed southern terminus is located at the intersection of Washington and Congress Streets.
-However, the administrative terminus is located at Cumberland Avenue and State Street (SR 77) considerably further west.
-This means that instead of proceeding to the end of Washington to end at Congress, southbound SR 26 actually turns right onto Cumberland Avenue and continues southwest as to end at State Street.
-This discrepancy is due to SR 26 having a historical southern terminus at US 1, which formerly occupied a surface alignment in downtown Portland before being re-routed along I-295 in 2007.
-After US 1 was removed from Congress Street, SR 26 was administratively extended to connect to SR 77 (State Street) instead, but signage was not updated to reflect this change.
-Similar discrepancies exist for the eastern termini of SR 22 and SR 25 for the same reason.

 Junction list

 State Route 26A

-State Route 26A (SR 26A) is a 1.63 mi bypass of SR 26 opened in 2006 to alleviate congestion in the center of Gray Village where US 202, SR 4, SR 26, SR 100, and SR 115 intersect.
+State Route 26A (SR 26A) was a 1.63 mi bypass of SR 26 opened in 2006 to alleviate congestion in the center of Gray Village where US 202, SR 4, SR 26, SR 100, and SR 115 intersect.
 Much of the traffic congestion at this village center intersection was due to traffic on SR 26 being forced to pass through this central intersection when accessing and leaving I-95 (Maine Turnpike), which has an interchange just 0.3 mi to the west.
 With the bypass, Turnpike traffic to or from points north of Gray no longer has to pass through the village center.

-The southern terminus of SR 26A is at the intersection of US 202, SR 4, SR 26, SR 100 and SR 115.
-SR 26A is cosigned with US 202, SR 4, and SR 115 westbound past the exit 63 Turnpike interchange before turning northward and running parallel to the Turnpike.
-The highway rejoins SR 26 just south of the Gray-New Gloucester High School.
-In recognition of the heavy traffic flow of Turnpike access, it is SR 26 traffic which must yield at this junction, while traffic flow onto and from the SR 26A bypass continues smoothly and unimpeded here.
+The southern terminus of SR 26A was at the intersection of US 202, SR 4, SR 26, SR 100 and SR 115.
+SR 26A was cosigned with US 202, SR 4, and SR 115 westbound past the exit 63 Turnpike interchange before turning northward and running parallel to the Turnpike.
+The highway rejoined SR 26 just south of the Gray-New Gloucester High School.
+In recognition of the heavy traffic flow of Turnpike access, SR 26 traffic would yield, while SR 26A traffic would continue unimpeded.

-The Northbrook Business & Technology Park is located on SR 26A.
+The Northbrook Business & Technology Park is located on SR 26A, now SR 26.

+In 2023, Route 26A was decommissioned and the route was re-designated as Route 26.
+Shaker Road, formerly Route 26, became a standard town road, and Route 26 took over the bypass that was formerly 26A.